EHank2142/Group101/README.md

 TO RUN THE PROGRAMME, PLEASE

+1. Download the files.
+(If you don't down how to download file, please refer to _How To Download Files.png_ in this repository)

-1. Copy the directory 'cxk' and file 'main.cpp' to your cs.hku.hk server and put them in the same directory.
+2. Copy the directory _cxk_ and file _main.cpp_ to your cs.hku.hk server and put them in the same directory.

-2. EXECUTE:
+3. EXECUTE:

 _____________________________________